 Methow River Valley

-It would have been great to make use of the Pacific Crest Trail (PCT).
+It would have been great to use the Pacific Crest Trail (PCT).
 But the snow-covered path did us no good.
 So once we were in the basin, we moved through the forest along the east of the river.
 But the farther north we walked, the more the elevation we were losing.

 See more trip photos here.